phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 }
 ```

-This code example showcases a few collection types of the `alloc` crate.
-Of course, there are many more allocation and collection types in that crate that we can now all use in our kernel, including:
+This code example only uses the `Box` and `Vec` types, but there are many more allocation and collection types in the `alloc` crate that we can now all use in our kernel, including:

 - the reference counted pointers [`Rc`] and [`Arc`]
 - the owned string type [`String`] and the [`format!`] macro